Gabriel Torrelles: Internet and innovation

-In June 2015, Torrelles developed a musical project sponsored by Honda aiming to tell the story of how multicultural millennials in America are shaped by their Hispanic roots and their everyday life.
-The song "Mis Dos Mundos" was performed by Maiah Ocando, written by Torrelles, Daniel Norman and the L.A band Elah, and produced by Torrelles at the Paramount Recording Studios in Hollywood, California.
-The song received more than 400,000 views on YouTube in the first week.

-On June 17, Torrelles spoke on the panel "Be a Maker, Not A Taker" at the Voto Latino's Power Summit in Las Vegas, Nevada.
-This is a professional development conference that educates, engages and empowers American Latino Millennials.
-The conference brings together dynamic leaders to network, explore resources and learn how to grow their careers from cross-industry experts.

 In July 2016, Maiah Ocando signed a Content Development Deal with Univision.
 As part of the deal, Torrelles created a portfolio of new series on beauty, fitness, relationships, fashion and DIY projects aimed at multicultural millennial women in America, starring Ocando, who served as their digital correspondent, creating innovative social content and formats for platforms such as Snapchat and Facebook Live.
 In September 2016, Ocando joined the team of Noticias Univision #EdicionDigital, the first network newscast conceived, designed and produced for live simulcast on digital/social platforms plus broadcast television, and the only noon network newscast in the United States.
 Torrelles was writer/executive producer of her segment.

 In December 2016 Dear Maiah, a digital series starring Ocando, premiered.
 It was developed in collaboration with Fullscreen's AT&T Hello Lab, with Torrelles serving as executive producer and creative consultant for the series.
 A digital spin on an advice column, Dear Maiah encouraged Maiah's fans to ask her questions about everyday life.
 The show received nearly 3.3 million total video views, and was a finalist for the "Best Use of Instagram" and "Mobile Campaign" at the 9th Annual Shorty Awards in March 2017.

-In the spring of 2017, Ocando and Torrelles created one of the first hour-long podcasts in Spanish language in the US.
-The podcast No sé, dime tú (I don't know, you tell me), comments on pop culture, current events and their lives asimmigrants fighting for the American dream in Los Angeles.
+In the spring of 2017, Ocando and Torrelles created the podcast No sé, dime tú (I don't know, you tell me), which comments on pop culture, current events and their lives as immigrants searching for the American dream in Los Angeles.
 It was named one of the "9 Latinx Podcast You Should Be Listening To Right Now" by Latina Magazine.

-Personal life

-Since 2005, Torrelles has had a relationship with his creative and business partner, the host of Visto Bueno and online celebrity Maiah Ocando.
-The couple got married in Los Angeles in the summer of 2014.